nurjeff/poker_embedded/README.md

 ![Wiring](https://github.com/nurjeff/poker_embedded/blob/main/circuit.png?raw=true)

+The Pi is connected to power via USB PD and connected to the TV via HDMI.
+Nothing fancy.

 The Arduino is controlled via serial and animates the leds, since the WS2812 led strips are individually addressable.

 This is definitely not a best-pratice project, in fact the whole code is obviously pretty hacky and dirty since i just did this for fun over the holidays and also as a christmas present.
 But maybe it serves as inspiration!